Wallet Address Book

 For security reasons, you may choose to hash your addresses.

-Step 1.
 Import wallet addresses

+The Wallet Address Book is free and enabled on your VASP account upon creation.
 You can submit up to 10.000 wallet addresses via one API call.
-All the data you share is encrypted/hashed in transit and/or at rest.
-We recommend that you implement logic that submits wallet addresses every couple of hours.
+All the data that you share is encrypted/hashed in transit and/or at rest.
+We recommend that you implement the logic that submits wallet addresses every couple of hours.

 When submitting the wallet data, you can send: